mindspore-lab/mindcv/quick_start.md

 - nesterov: whether to use Nesterov Accelerated Gradient (NAG) algorithm to update the gradients.
 Default: False.

-- filter_bias_and_bn: whether to filter batch norm paramters and bias from weight decay.
+- filter_bias_and_bn: whether to filter batch norm parameters and bias from weight decay.
 If True, weight decay will not apply on BN parameters and bias in Conv or Dense layers.
 Default: True.

 - loss_scale: A floating point value for the loss scale, which must be larger than 0.0.
 Default: 1.0.